The Congress that we need

 So, the question becomes, “Why wouldn’t you want to be a career, full-time legislator?”
 Good pay, great benefits and incumbents are re-elected at a rate of between 80 and 90 percent.

 A better question is: Is this what our Founding Fathers intended the national legislature to be?
 An even better question is: Are we best served by returning the same people to office year after year or would we be better off with fresh faces and fresh ideas?

 James Madison said legislators should be “called for the most part from pursuits of a private nature and continued in appointment for a short period of office.”
 Clearly, he favored citizen legislators — part-timers who had other professions as their principal jobs.

 Our state Legislature is made up of citizen legislators and it can be argued that their experiences in the private sector keep them more in touch with their constituents.

-With the approval rating of Congress hovering around 10 percent, it would appear the perfect time to step back and ask:
+With the approval rating of Congress near all-time lows, it would appear the perfect time to step back and ask:

 Is this full-time, professional legislature what the country needs?
 Or is time to look at term limits or a shortened legislative season — or both?

 * Editorials reflect the opinion of the publisher.